-Pollen will be allowed to be produced and to disperse but it's low viability and the distance of the transgenic plants from other potato crops (at least 20 metres) will ensure that the only recipients will be local potatoes within the trial.
+Pollen will be allowed to be produced and to disperse but its low viability and the distance of the transgenic plants from other potato crops (at least 20 metres) will ensure that the only recipients will be local potatoes within the trial.
 Prior to planting, plant and/or tubers will be transported to the release site in a vehicle not used for general transport purposes and the plants will not be mixed with either other plants or with equipment used for working on other agricultural land.
 Any equipment used for the planting (and harvesting) of transgenic material will be thoroughly cleaned after use.
 Harvesting of tubers will be by fork and hand which will minimise dispersal.
-The use of a guard crop with a different tuber skin colouration will help identify that all transgenic tubers have been harvested.